 A-Fields is a collective term used to describe the Ann, Alison, Annabel subsea tiebacks and the Audrey XW and WD Normally Unmanned Installations (NUIs).
 These are situated in the Southern North Sea, in a water depth of approximately 27m, 112km due east of Theddelthorpe Gas Terminal (TGT).

-Production ceased in May 2016 and, since then, all subsea and platform wells have been plugged and abandoned.
-Preparations are underway for the platform removal in 2020.
+Production ceased in May 2016 and the subsea and platform wells were plugged and abandoned in 2019, with the removal of the remaining subsea infrastructure to follow.
 The topsides, jackets and seabed equipment will be transported to disposal yards in the UK, where more than 97% of the materials will be recycled.

 The Bains field consists of a single subsea well, 113/3b-4, and is located in UKCS block 110/03C, approximately 27km west of Blackpool.
 The Bains field was discovered in 1988 and commenced production in 2002.
 Development is via well 110/3c-5 and an eight kilometre subsea tieback to the South Morecambe DP1 platform.
 The field was granted Cessation of Production (COP) consent in November 2017 after reaching 85% recovery.

 The Whitehaven extension to the Rhyl gas field was confirmed by well 113/27b-9 well in 2013.
 Analysis demonstrated that the well was connected to the rest of the Rhyl field and was not a separate accumulation.

 In 2018, Spirit Energy sanctioned the decommissioning of both the Bains subsea development and the Rhyl 113/27b-9 well.